rockstor/rockstor-doc/interface/docker-based-rock-ons/adguard-home.rst

 ---------------------------

 AdGuard Home features and documentation can be found here: `documentation <https://github.com/AdguardTeam/AdGuardHome>`_.
-Note that there is some preparation required to get this rock-on to work.
+Note that there is some preparation required to get this Rock-on to work.

 .. _adguard_install: